RijulBhardwaj/Data_Analysis_Agent/README.md

    - **Streamlit**: Provides a user interface for file upload and query submission.
 It processes the agent's response and displays results in the form of text, tables, or charts.

+I opted for the LangChain framework in this solution, using the concept of the LLM absorbing user prompt and csv file data, which it then sens to a code interpretor that generates code for said task.
+This can include lets say plot generation between 2 collumns or even a simple response to show first five rows.
 ---